 Employees must inform their employer in writing 15 weeks before their due date that they are pregnant and intend to use maternity leave.
 They must provide medical evidence of the due date and specify when they will begin their leave and statutory maternity pay.

-It is also necessary for the employee to provide notice of at least eight weeks if they decide to return to work earlier than the end of their SMP, but the absolute minimum amount of maternity leave they can take is two weeks.
+It is also necessary for the employee to provide notice of at least eight weeks if they decide to return to work earlier than the end of their maternity leave, but the absolute minimum amount of maternity leave they can take is two weeks.

 Health, safety and risk assessment